 Project TRUE teams present findings at research conferences and to the general public.

-After conducting extensive research, our student have the opportunity to convey their findings to an audience at the Bronx Zoo.
-Each year, zoo hosts the Bronx Science Consortium (BSC) Poster Symposium, which brings together researchers (high school – post-doc) that are conducting research affiliated with a BSC partner institutions (see below) in a varied of field such as Biology, Biomedical Science, Chemistry, Computer Science, Education, Mathematics, Physics, Psychology, and Sociology.
+After conducting extensive research, our students have the opportunity to convey their findings to an audience at the Bronx Zoo.
+Each year, the zoo hosts the Bronx Science Consortium (BSC) Poster Symposium, which brings together researchers (high school – post-doc) that are conducting research affiliated with a BSC partner institutions (see below) in a varied of field such as Biology, Biomedical Science, Chemistry, Computer Science, Education, Mathematics, Physics, Psychology, and Sociology.

 Past Project TRUE teams have conducted research and created posters in the following areas: